brandonly101/portfolio-v3/src/content/blog/firstPost/welcome-blog.md

 <br>
 This blog will be an archive of my personal pursuit.
 I hope that some day this blog will be a large library of my experiments and experiences, written down and archived for me to reflect on and for others to read, explore and perhaps even learn from.<br>
 <br>
-Thanks for reading, and stay tuned for what this blog holds!
+Thank you for reading, and stay tuned for what this blog holds!

 <!-- end -->